 No exceptions.

-, pencil drawing by Jaison Cianelli
+Jesus Making a Heart, pencil drawing by Jaison Cianelli

 You can purchase Jaison's art at Cianelli studios.